 The federal government and many states have aggressively increased enforcement under Medicare and Medicaid anti-fraud and abuse litigation.
 Receipts from the Medicare and Medicaid programs account for a significant portion of net patient service revenue.
 MFA has implemented a program to monitor compliance with applicable laws and regulations, but the possibility of future government review and interpretation exists.
-MFA's management believes that it is in compliance with all applicable laws and regulations and is not aware of any pending or threatened investigations involving allegations of potential wrongdoing or noncompliance with laws and regulations.
+MFA's management believes that it is in compliance with all applicable laws and regulations of potential wrongdoing or noncompliance with laws and regulations.